Koha-Community/kohadocs/en/source/02_administration.rst

     Requires that you have the fines cron job running (misc/cronjobs/fines.pl)

-`RefundLostItemFeeOnReturn <#RefundLostItemFeeOnReturn>`__
+`RefundLostOnReturnControl <#RefundLostOnReturnControl>`__
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Default: Refund
+Default: check-in library.

-Asks: \_\_\_ lost item fees charged to a borrower when the lost item is returned.
+Asks: If a lost item is returned, apply the refunding rules defined in the \_\_\_

 Values:

--  Don't refund
+-  check-in library.

+-  item holding branch.

--  Refund
+-  item home branch.

-Description:

--  When an item is marked lost in Koha the system charges the patron the replacement fee for the item.
-This preference lets you control how Koha handles returns of these items.
-By default when an item that was previously marked lost is checked in Koha refunds the patron the replacement fee.
-Change this preference to "Don't refund" if you would like Koha to not refund the replacement fee.

 `WhenLostChargeReplacementFee <#WhenLostChargeReplacementFee>`__
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''